 International applicants must submit the required application materials listed above.
-Refer to the additional requirements outlined in Admission of International Students on page 16.
+Refer to the additional requirements outlined in Admission of International Students in the Graduate Admissions section.

-Academic Policies Evaluation Standards
+Evaluation Standards

-Evaluation of academic performance in the Master of Arts in Nursing program will be based on number grades using a 4.0point scale.
-See detailed information on page 12.
+Evaluation of academic performance in the Master of Arts in Nursing program will be based on number grades using a 4.0-point scale.
+See detailed information in the Academic Programs and Policies section.